 #1 – Apples (without the seeds)

 This full-of-fiber food helps to clean your dog’s teeth while he chomps and can even freshen their breath.

 #2 -Canned Pumpkin Puree

-Pumpkins are packed full of fiber, vitamins, minerals and carotenoids that regulate digestion, support the immune system, create healthy skin and even help prevent cancer.
+Pumpkins are packed full of fiber, vitamins, minerals, and carotenoids that regulate digestion, support the immune system, create healthy skin, and could even help prevent cancer.

 #3 – Eggs

 Eggs are one of the best sources of highly digestible protein.
 They’re bursting with amino acids (the body’s building blocks) and rich in vitamins and nutrients that help the eyes, brain, and heart.
 Eggs can also be a stomach-soother for dogs who have lost their appetite.